act65/entailment/README.md

 ## Baseline

 In [notes](/notes) I included a baseline that the paper didnt.
 Possible worlds (not learned...).
 Randomly pick a set of worlds (assignments of `True`, `False` to the variables) and evaluate entailment.
-This approach achieves similar to the best baselines provided.

 ## Lessons learned